Chinese people in Korea: Religion

 It has been documented that most Chinese in South Korea are followers of Chinese folk religion, Buddhism and Taoism.
 Chinese have established some folk temples dedicated to various gods, which provide networks linking back to mainland China or Taiwan.
 Otherwise, there are no formal Chinese Buddhist and Taoist temples in Korea.
 Chinese Buddhists attend temples of Korean Buddhism.
 Many Chinese belong to I-Kuan Tao, a religious movement originating from Chinese folk religion.
 Since the 1990s, Christianity has made some inroads among the Chinese of Korea, with at least one Chinese-language church established by a pastor from Taiwan.
 Chinese Catholics attend Korean Catholic churches.

 Education

-There are multiple ROC Chinese international schools in South Korea:
+There are multiple ROC (Taiwan) Chinese international schools in South Korea: